aframevr/aframe-site/src/faq/index.md

 ## How do I display `<iframe>`s or render HTML in A-Frame?

-Currently as a limitation of the browser, `<iframe>`s can not be displayed within A-Frame, used as a texture, or be mixed with WebGL or VR.
-While it is possible to [overlay an IFrame on top of the scene](http://learningthreejs.com/blog/2013/04/30/closing-the-gap-between-html-and-webgl/), it won't display properly in stereoscopic mode (VR) with proper distortion, and it won't be properly shaded.
+Currently as a limitation of the browser, `<iframe>`s can not be displayed within A-Frame, used as a texture, or be mixed with WebGL or WebVR.
+While it is possible to [overlay an iframe on top of the scene](http://learningthreejs.com/blog/2013/04/30/closing-the-gap-between-html-and-webgl/), it won't display properly in stereoscopic mode (VR) with proper distortion, and it won't be properly shaded.
 There may be browser features in the future that will help enable this.

 To render HTML as a texture in A-Frame, it is not as easy as dropping HTML into `<a-scene>`.
 Solutions involve painting to a `<canvas>` and using the canvas as texture.
 The A-Frame community has shared some components for this: